-Carss, a Farmer-Labor, was the representative for Minnesota's 8th congressional district from 1927 to 1929.
+Carss was the representative for Minnesota’s 8th congressional district and was a Farmer-Labor.
+He served from 1927 to 1929.

 From May 1919 to Mar 1929, Carss missed 59 of 525 roll call votes, which is 11.2%.
 This is better than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1920-Mar 1921||92||14||15.2%||52nd|

 The information on this page is originally sourced from a variety of materials, including: